 Be the first to get expert restaurant recommendations for every situation right in your inbox.

 Dumplings can’t be bad.
 It’s science.
 They are usually best when given a little pan fry.

-A classic Korean dish made with eggs, wheat flour, rice flour, green onions, and seafood.
+A Korean staple, this pancake is made with eggs, wheat flour, rice flour, green onions, and seafood.
 We're big fans, especially when it's dipped in the tangy, soy dipping sauce that comes on the side.

 Thin slices of beef marinated in a house specialty sauce.
 It comes out raw and you cook it over charcoal at your table.
 This is the way to go if your’e looking to keep things simple.

 Our favorite seafood entrée.
 Thinly sliced octopus that’s cooked in a stone pan at your table.
 Try not to overcook the octopus - it’s really easy to do.
 There are also some noodles to mix it with.